haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 pip install haddock3
 ```

-or refer to the [HADDOCK3 installation instructions](https://github.com/haddocking/haddock3/blob/main/docs/INSTALL.md){:target="_blank"} for more details.
+or refer to the [HADDOCK3 installation instructions][installation] for more details.

 Further we are providing pre-processed PDB files for docking and analysis (but the
 preprocessing of those files will also be explained in this tutorial).
 The files have been processed